 Lummi Natural Resources operates a rotary screw smolt trap on the Nooksack River in the lower mainstem, at Hovander Park near Ferndale.
 The goals of the sampling program are to develop accurate estimates of the annual production of outmigrating wild-origin salmon fry and smolts.
 The emphasis of the program is to quantify wild Chinook production for the endangered North Fork and South Fork stocks, but secondary objectives include stock assessment for other native salmonids such as Coho.
-Data analyses of data from the Lummi screwtrap have been previously conducted in 2002, 2003, & 2004 (Dolphin, 2002; 2003; 2004).
+Data analyses of data from the Lummi screwtrap have been previously conducted in 2002, 2003, 2004, and 2005 (Dolphin, 2002; 2003; 2004; 2005).

-This year represents the first time since trap operations began in 1994 that100% of hatchery-released age-zero Chinook were marked and could be reliably separated from wild-origin Chinook.
-However, WDFW estimates that up to 3% of the clips were "bad" (partial or no adipose fin clip applied).
-Consequently, there could be anywhere up to 17,358 'unmarked' hatchery-origin Chinook smolts that may be mistaken for wild-origin smolts in the smolt trap data.
-However, screw trap crew may have been able to count some of the partial clips so the true number of 'missing' clips is not known.
+2006 was only the second year since trap operations began in 1994 that 100% of hatchery-released age-zero Chinook were marked and could be reliably separated from wild-origin Chinook.
+However, WDFW estimates that up to 5,164 smolts were released that were externally 'unmarked' and may be mistaken for wild-origin smolts in the smolt trap data.
+A further 615 smolts were released with 'partial' clips only but these are counted as 'clipped' for the purpose of this report because the field protocol used by the trap is to include partial clips as clipped fish.